camunda/camunda-docs-cawemo/content/technical-guide/installation/reverse-proxy-configuration.md

     parent: 'installation'
 ---

-This page offers a sample configuration of how to run Cawemo with a pre-configured reverse proxy server with SSL support using NGINX.
+This page offers a sample configuration for running Cawemo with [an automated NGINX reverse proxy for Docker with SSL support](https://github.com/nginx-proxy/nginx-proxy).
 To do so, please follow the following steps:

 ## 1. Download `docker-compose.reverse-proxy.yml`